sagarjain2030/Udacity_Astar_C-/README.md

 	If you exit the while loop because the list of open nodes is empty, you have run out of new nodes to explore and haven't found a path.

+#### Commit 10:
+Final Cleanup.
+Addition of start and goal state(node).
+End of project

 #### Commit 9:
-Addition of Expand neightbours.This function implements psudocode given below
+Addition of Expand neightbours.This function implements psudocode given below:-

 	// TODO: ExpandNeighbors {
 	// TODO: Get current node's data.